daMichaelB/django-demo/README.md

 Once you have created your data models, Django gives you a free API to interact with them.

+`objects` is the default manager of every model that retrieves all objects in the database.
+However, you can also define custom managers for your models.

 ## Interact with Database-Api

 ### start Django shell